Introduction

 -

 vaccination: The vaccination schedule file contains the number of vaccinations administered over time.
-The first column must bedateinMM/DD/YYYYformat, followed by columns for each subpopulation in the same order that they are assigned apopulation_idin the mapping file.
+The first column must bedateinMM/DD/YYYYformat, followed by columns for each subpopulation in the same order aspopulation_idin the initialization file.

 Example of a vaccination schedule file: